DubbsPi/Mediapipe-SteamVR-Full-Body-Tracking-for-Linux/README.md

-**A SteamVR tracking solution that uses mediapipe to run** Works with AlVR and phone VR
+**A SteamVR tracking solution that uses mediapipe to run**\
+Works with ALVR and phone VR

 -- Requirements:\
 Installed programs: SteamVR\